upidapi/NixOs/resources.md

-This is just for my own sake, to easely find referances (its not actually markdown i just like the colors :) )
+This is just for my own sake, to easely find referances its not actually markdown i just like the colors :)

+# to open the sops file
+env SOPS_AGE_KEY_FILE=/persist/sops-nix-key.txt sops misc/secrets/infra.yaml
+(requires root)

 youtube